-The further out from the coast, the longer it takes the front to arrive (while you are in light winds, therefore important to recognize suitable conditions) and thus the later the breeze appears.
-Similarly, as the heat over the land diminishes towards evening, the sea-breeze will die at its' outermost and shrink back towards the land.
-Thus to recognize the possibilities and reach the shore to catch the beginning sea-breeze and to get back towards the shore for the last of the sea-breeze equals best sea miles.
+The further out from the coast, the longer it takes the front to arrive while you are in light winds, and thus the later the breeze appears.
+Similarly, as the heat over the land diminishes towards evening, the sea-breeze will die at its' outermost and shrink back towards the shore.
+The weather map and forecast is therefore quite important for tactics in positioning especially in light weather.
+Cloud identification in regard to blanket cover and heating conjoins with topography and the gradient wind to identify the most likely areas.
+For example sand areas, dry grasslands, and sparsely covered hills or mountains gain or lose temperature more rapidly and green forested areas more slowly.
 Especially in light gradient winds a predominantly clear sky will allow the land to cool rapidly favouring a land breeze formation.
 Again, a very light regime or calm will occur before breeze arrives.
 Land breeze is cool and the layer of wind usually not more than 100m vertically.
 It generally starts one to one and a half miles from shore about 1 am and does not move out very far but has been recorded in some European areas to 25 km.
+Generally expect up to 6kts.